 Detailed marking methods in all other subject areas contain the three elements mentioned above in the 'Marking and Feedback' section.
-In addition to the above for reading, writing and maths, detailed marking is to be used once a week during RE and twice per topic in all other curriculum areas.
+In addition to the above for reading, writing and maths, detailed marking is to be used once a week during RE and as and when appropriate in all other curriculum areas.